treebeardtech/get-flakes/README.md

 </p>

-## Use outisde of GitHub Actions
+## Use outside of GitHub Actions

-Ensure you have Python 3 setup before you start

-Install the Python package
+Get-Flakes currently only works for GitHub Action results for GitHub repos.
+You can run this locally though to try it out.

 ```sh
 pip install get-flakes